 The next step is to reinstall the cones in the springs.
 This can be done in a vise, but I have always found it easier to do this with the springs and cones on the shaft.

 Press the spring into the mouth of the jaws of the wrench with your thumb, and rest the other end of the wrench on the top of the door.
 Next, pull down on the winding cone with a winding bar.
-Continue reinserting the bar and pulling down on the winding cone until the cone is all the way in the end of the spring.
+Continue reinserting the bar and pulling down on the winding cone until the cone is all the way at the end of the spring.

 Since most cones are dual threaded, be sure the end of the spring wire follows the proper grooves on each cone.
-This tends to be more difficult with smaller wire such as the .207, .218 and .225.
+This tends to be more difficult with smaller wire such as the .207, .218, and .225.
 It may be necessary to tap the end of the wire into the proper groove of the cone.

-At the stationary ends grip the 4th, 5th, 6th and 7th coils from each end with the pipe wrench and pull down on the pipe wrench and carefully turn each spring onto the cones.
+At the stationary ends, grip the 4th, 5th, 6th, and 7th coils from each end with the pipe wrench and pull down on the pipe wrench and carefully turn each spring onto the cones.
 Loosen the spring anchor bolts as needed to allow the coils to wind onto the cones.

 If the spring won't wind onto the cone when pulling down on the wrench, it is probably because the springs are on the wrong sides of the center bracket.
-Check the details at our Torsion Spring Replacement Page, especially step 71.
+Check the details at our Torsion Spring Replacement Page, especially step 9.14.

 Huge inventory of torsion springs for same or next day shipping!
 Here you will find all you need in the most common sizes of 1 3/4," 2," 2 1/4," and 2 5/8" inside diameter springs.
 Larger 3 3/4" and 6" inside diameter commercial and industrial springs may require a day or two to ship.
 You'll also find TorqueMaster Springs, Extension Springs, Self-Storage door springs, steel rolling door springs and springs for one piece single panel doors.

 Shelves packed with every part you need to fix your doors.